adzierzanowski/z80/z80asm/README.md

 This is a python implementation of Z80 Assembler.
-It is not efficient in order to make code readable and more fixable.
+It is not efficient in order to make code readable and more fixable (yeah, nice try).
 There are following steps:

 1. Source preparation (finding labels and includes using regexes, replacing strings with anchors, etc.)
 2. Tokenization